SlaxWeb/Config/README.md

 And this should get you started to use the Config component, with the PHP configuration handler.
-If you want to use XML or Yaml configuration providers, you need to install their respective required packages with composer(see Requirements).
+If you want to use XML or Yaml configuration providers, you need to install their respective required packages with composer (see Requirements).

 Usage
 =====

-The Config component provides you a *Factory* class, for easier instantiation, to get started, simply call the **init** static method of the Factory, with the correct constant for the configuration handler you want to use, and the path to your configuration file location.
+The Config component provides you a *Factory* class for easier instantiation.
+To get started, simply call the **init** static method of the Factory with the correct constant for the configuration handler you want to use, and the path to your configuration file location.
 Configuration handler constants:
 * \SlaxWeb\Config\Config::PHP_CONFIG_HANDLER